louisponet/blog/content/posts/icc_1_seqlock/index.md

 ```
 The former will be called `Business` timing (for business logic), and the latter, you guessed it, `Latency` timing.

-I've created a tui tool called `timekeeper` that ingests these timing results and can be ran separate from the timed code.
-It then displays a continuously updating graph of timings and some statistics:
+Throughout the following discussion we'll use a small tui tool I've created called `timekeeper` that ingests and displays these timing results:

 ![](timekeeper_example.png#noborder "timekeeper_example")
 *Fig 1.
 Timekeeper example*

 ## Baseline Inter Core Latency

-After isolating cpus, turning off hyperthreading, doing some more of the low latency tuning steps and switching to the `performance` governor, I use the following basic ping/pong code to provide us with a baseline:
+After isolating cpus, turning off hyperthreading, doing some more of the low latency tuning steps and switching to the `performance` governor, I've ran the following basic ping/pong code to provide us with some baseline latency timings:
 ```rust
 #[repr(align(64))]
 struct Test(AtomicI32);